 Effects of Collaboration for Legitimacy and Accountability (Work Package 8 – WP8)

-WP8 looks into two main research questions:
+WP8 looked into two main research conducted:

 - How are ICT systems enabling and shaping new forms of accountability in collaborative policymaking?